iamkingsgold/iamkingsgold/README.md

 # KINGSGOLD

-**Software Engineer • Serial Entrepreneur**
+**Software Engineer • Serial Entrepreneur Building with tech.
+From Coal To Gold.**

-KINGSGOLD is a software engineer and serial entrepreneur.

 ## 🚀 About

-Kingsley Chidubem Nwoye, also known as KINGSGOLD, is a software engineer and serial entrepreneur building startups including Range Universe while documenting his journey through his FROM COAL TO GOLD philosophy.
+My name is Kingsley Chidubem Nwoye, also known as KINGSGOLD.
+I am a Software Engineer and Serial Entrepreneur Building with tech.
+From Coal To Gold.

 ## FROM COAL TO GOLD